Change type of 2 blocks

 Jennifer Jo Thompson, PhD

-Trained as sociocultural and medical anthropologist (University of Arizona, 2010), Dr. Thompson’s work is situated at the intersection of science, health, and food systems — and aims to engage with policy and social justice along these lines.
+Trained as sociocultural and medical anthropologist (University of Arizona, 2010), Dr. Thompson’s work is situated at the intersection of science, health, and food systems — and aims to engage with policy and justice along these lines.
 She studies risk perception, public engagement with science, and trust in scientific and other forms of expertise.

 Dr. Thompson directs ethnographic and mixed-methods social science research projects that focus on community food systems and sustainable agriculture.